RonaldPM/keyCre/README.md

 - Copy the rest of the files to your servers htdocs or www directory
 - Change the database credentials in the `keyCre/conf/db_conn.php` file according to your requirements
 - Done.

+An API call can be made to check the validity of the key entered by the user.